pastthepixels/InfiniteShooter/README.md

   <img alt="InfiniteShooter" src="InfiniteShooter/assets/title-infiniteshooter/title-infiniteshooter.png">
 </p>

-# Wait!
-I thought InfiniteShooter was written in PyGame!
-To sum it up:
-a) the PyGame port suffered from a _lot_ of bugs
-b) I wasn't using standard conventions which made programming a lot harder than usual
-c) I was learning the Godot engine and thought remaking InfiniteShooter would be a good place to start-turns out I made a port that has no bugs (I hope), is rendered in real-time with OpenGL, and has a lot of new fancy effects!
-And an options menu!
-AND controller support!
-I had a very messy transition between branches to make this the default branch but I can assure you that I won't be switching engines any time soon.
-And besides, you can always contribute to the PyGame version as it was in the branch aptly named `pygame`.

 # Screenshots
 <!-- Have to do some HTML wizardry to get these screenshots to not be completely large and not side-by-side -->
 <p float="left">